Triumph Stag: Production

-The car was launched nearly two years late in June 1970, to a warm welcome at the various international auto shows.
-In the UK the Stag was an immediate success for Triumph with a 12-month waiting list rapidly being established and cars changing hands at well above list price. but when it was released into the US, its main target market, it rapidly acquired a reputation for mechanical unreliability, usually in the form of overheating.
+The car was launched nearly two years late in June 1970, to a warm welcome at the international auto shows.
+In the UK the Stag was an immediate success for Triumph with a 12-month waiting list rapidly being established and cars changing hands at well above list price, but when it was released into the US, its main target market, it rapidly acquired a reputation for mechanical unreliability, usually in the form of overheating.
 These problems arose from a variety of causes.

-First, the collaboration with Saab on the related slant 4 engine gave rise to design features being carried over to the V8.
-Some of these were questionable from an engineering perspective.
+First, the collaboration with Saab on the related slant 4 engine gave rise to design features being carried over to the V8, some of them questionable from an engineering perspective.
 For example, because the Saab 99 placed the engine back to front in the engine bay, the traditional mounting of the water pump on the front face was not possible.
 The answer for the Saab engine was to place the water pump within the top of the engine block, which is a higher position than is usual.
-Due to the use of a common machining line for both the slant 4 and the V8, this positioning was copied to the V8 and this led to a situation where if the engine became hot in traffic, and coolant escaped from the cooling system via the expansion bottle, the reduced volume of fluid left when the engine cooled down again fell.
-If this was not noticed and it continued to occur, it would eventually fall below the level of the pump, which would fail to circulate the coolant and overheating would result.
-Water pump failures sometimes occurred due to poorly-hardened drive gears, which wore out prematurely and stopped the water pump.
+Due to the use of a common machining line for both the slant 4 and the V8, this positioning was copied to the V8.
+If the engine became hot in traffic, and coolant escaped from the cooling system via the expansion bottle, the volume of fluid left when the engine cooled down again fell.
+If this was not noticed and it continued to occur, the coolant level would eventually fall below that of the pump, which would be unable to circulate the coolant.
+Overheating would result, often accompanied by pump failure.
+Water pump failures also sometimes occurred due to poorly-hardened drive gears, which wore out prematurely and stopped the water pump.
 Once this key component of the cooling system had failed, overheating ensued.